what is black water rafting all about

 Who is Black Water Rafting for?

-Both tours are suitable for all fitness levels, and no prior caving experience is needed.
-All we ask is that you come with energy and enthusiasm and be ready to push yourself slightly out of your comfort zone.
+No prior caving experience is needed, however, both tours require a moderate fitness level and operate on difficult terrain.
+We ask that you come with energy and enthusiasm and be ready to push yourself slightly out of your comfort zone.
 We promise it’ll be worth it.

 Black Water Rafting